Who am I ?

 It was in 1996 that I started to get interested in Indonesian martial arts, martial learning of course but also parallel Indonesian mysticism that quickly fascinated me.
 I then distanced myself from the practices I had before to devote myself wholeheartedly to these Indonesian teachings, which have since been developing in me and through me.
 My Indonesian teachers quickly allowed me to witness unusual phenomena and physics as I had learned in my Western culture.
-After having witnessed it several times, they allowed me to live it on my body, through initiations involving fire, blades … These initiations allowed me to prove myself that there was another plan that the physical plane and that having lived it on my body, my mind could not now deny it.
+After having witnessed it several times, they allowed me to live it on my body, through initiations involving fire, blades … These initiations allowed me to realize that there was another plane that the physical plane and that having lived it on my body, my mind could not now deny it.

-Christian Arnoux, Liang Chao Qun, Georges Charles, Didier Beddar, Isabelle Croset, Martin Notohardjo, Mas Gus Fud, Abah Jhuro, Pak Haji Syofyan Nadar, Mas Q-Bil, Mas Agus, Mas Joko, Mas Sugeng, Mangku Jitho, Laurent Huguelit , Ulla Straessle, Paul Uccusic, Michael Hasslinger, Patrick Vanhoebrouck, Ananda Oskari, my wife, my son, my parents and my ancestors and all my brothers and sisters at heart.
+I wish to express my gratitude to all the teachers who marked my career until today and who hold a special place in my heart : Christian Arnoux, Liang Chao Qun, Georges Charles, Didier Beddar, Isabelle Croset, Martin Notohardjo, Mas Gus Fud, Abah Jhuro, Pak Haji Syofyan Nadar, Mas Q-Bil, Mas Agus, Mas Joko, Mas Sugeng, Mangku Jitho, Laurent Huguelit , Ulla Straessle, Paul Uccusic, Michael Hasslinger, Patrick Vanhoebrouck, Ananda Oskari, my wife, my son, my parents and my ancestors and all my brothers and sisters at heart.